 The Walter Segal self build approach to construction is uniquely organised so that anyone who can use basic tools such as a saw, hammer, drill/driver, tape measure, etc. can build a house.
 There are even one or two cases of single parent mothers, who have had only basic training in woodworking skills, building their own houses.
 It’s not quite Lego, but probably as close as you can get using standard building materials.
 This can create large savings in construction costs.

 No wet trades are used (like bricklaying and plastering) – skills which are difficult to acquire.
 It is a stripped down system of construction with a highly minimalist and rationalist approach.
 It has proved very adaptable in terms of upgrading to high insulation values and handled properly could probably achieve PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
-See Passivhaus for the UK branch of the organisation. or Zero carbon standard.
+See Passivhaus for the UK branch of the organisation. or Zero carbonbit of a slippery fish.
+It tends to mean that a building uses no carbon (oil, coal, etc) to heat it (meaning in a 'net' way).
+It usually ignores the carbon which goes into building it (the embodied energy).
+See the page on Zero Carbon? standard.
 However, this can be seen as quite a challenge, as is the case with many types of construction which involve sealing multiple sets of construction joints to achieve air tightness.

 It is a bolt-together, post and beamSubstantial, usually horizontal structural member. form of timber frame construction which relies on using all the materials in their standard sizes, as they are delivered, so there is almost no cutting or waste.
 The foundations are point blocks of concrete, usually 600 x 600 wide, (depth depending on soil conditions) so less concrete is used than in strip foundations.
 There is no oversite concrete used so this cuts down on embodied energythe total amount of energy it takes to make a material (or a building).
 See more on embodied energy.
-Originally intended to be single storey[for the purposes of part B (fire) of the Approved Documents to the Building Regulations] this means a. any gallery[for the purposes of part B of the Approved Documents] - A raised area or platform around the sides or at the back of a room which provides extra space.
-Habitable room A room used, or intended to be used, for dwellinghouse[for the purposes of part B of the Approved Documents] - A unit of residential accommodation occupied (whether or not as a sole or main residence): a. by a single person or by people living together as a family b. by not more than six residents living together as a single household, including a household where care is provided for residents.
-(See also paragraphs 0.22 and 0.23.)
-Dwellinghouse does not include a flat or a building containing a flat. purposes (including; for the purposes of Part B, a kitchen, but not a bathroom). if its area is more than half that of the space into which it projects; and b. a roof, unless it is accessible only for maintenance and repair. construction, it has proved to work well up to three storeys – see Allerton Park.
+Originally intended to be single storey[for the purposes of part B (fire) of the Approved Documents to the Building Regulations] this includes - (a) any gallery[for the purposes of part B of the Approved Documents] - A raised area or platform around the sides or at the back of a room which provides extra space. if its area is more than half that of the space into which it projects; and (b) a roof, unless it is accessible only for maintenance and repair. construction, it has proved to work well up to three storeys (although this is pushing things a bit and requires a large input by a structural engineer) – see Allerton Park.

 A frequent request on this web site is for construction details of the Segal system and we hope to publish these shortly.
-Requests on the contacts form below will speed this up.
+Requests on the contact form below will speed this up.
+You can see the basics of the system on Dominic Stevens web site.
+Bear in mind that it is a construction system rather than a set of house designs.
+It is very flexible and you still need to design the house.

 There are now quite a lot of examples of Segal buildings being taken down, moved and built elsewhere which show the re-usability of the system.